Crash bar: Latching

 Crash bars offer several configurations for latching to the door frame.

 Vertical rods can be affixed to crash bars allowing both doors to be opened with no center clearance obstruction.
-When the bar is depressed, a chord within the vertical rod gets pulled, which lowers a latch at the top and/or bottom and allows the door to open.
+When the bar is depressed, a cord within the vertical rod gets pulled, which lowers a latch at the top and/or bottom and allows the door to open.
 The Pullman latch, which attaches to a Pullman keeper, is the locking mechanism usually used at the ends of the vertical rods.
 More expensive products may feature vertical rods and latches concealed within the door.